saymrwulf/llm-playground/notes.md

-2022-11-22T01:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground) 2022-11-22T20:49:00 - Implementing approach from a new paper read last night (llm-playground) 2023-01-16T19:13:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (llm-playground)
+2022-11-22T01:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground) 2022-11-22T20:49:00 - Implementing approach from a new paper read last night (llm-playground) 2023-01-16T19:13:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (llm-playground) 2023-01-16T23:35:00 - Quick fix, referencing a known issue from the official repo (llm-playground)